abdusabri/eslint-plugin-func-params-args/README.md

 - Add more examples on how to handle non-JS files, like `.vue` files for instance

-- Currently, in `func-params` rule, when there is an error reported, in addition to the code location (file and line number), an error message like `function has too many params (3).
+- Currently, in `func-params` rule, when there is an error reported, in addition to the code location (file and line number), an error message like `function has too many parameters (3).
 Maximum allowed is (2).` is reported.
 An improvement would be to report the name of the function (or the variable name in the case of a function expression) in the message instead of the generic `function`.
-For example, a message like `function has too many params...` could be `handleSubmit has too many params...` instead
+For example, a message like `function has too many parameters...` could be `handleSubmit has too many parameters...` instead

 - Consider adding options for pattern matching.
 Maybe as a start, support `startsWith` and `endsWith` options.
 Could be useful if you use or have Node-style function names that end with a specific pattern like `[whatever]Sync` or `[whatever]Async`